- Work With USAID

 - Humanitarian Responders

 - Search For Opportunities

 Since 1959, ASHA has awarded about $127 million in assistance to various private institutions in Asia.

-ASHA-assisted institutions have contributed to the academic and medical infrastructure of several countries in Asia, such as China, India, Nepal, Pakistan, the Philippines and Thailand.
-The impact of these projects has increased the number and quality of institutions of higher learning, hospital centers and clinics in Asia.
+ASHA-assisted institutions have contributed to the academic and medical infrastructure of several countries in Asia, including China, India, Nepal, Pakistan, the Philippines, and Thailand.
+The impact of these projects has increased the number and quality of institutions of higher learning, hospital centers, and clinics in Asia.

 One of the first institutions to receive an ASHA grant in Asia was The Nancy Fulwood Hospital in Pakistan--a medical institution that began as a clinic and developed into a full general hospital serving about 40,000 patients annually.